dorukalkan/dorukalkan.github.io/projects/hotel_revenue_analysis.md

 #### Executive summary
 Key findings include:
 ➡️ There is a drastic drop in revenue in 2020, possibly due to COVID-19 pandemic.
-Further analysis is needed to see if this is really the case.
+Further analysis is advised to see if this is really the case.

 ➡️ Current parking lot size is sufficient and there is no need for improvements.

 ➡️ Revenue spikes in the summer for resort hotels and in holiday season for city hotels.
-This trend can be capitalized on more with additional tailored marketing campaigns.
+This trend can be capitalized on with additional tailored marketing campaigns.

+➡️ Overall ADR has seen a steady increase.
+More granular data required (including KPIs such as occupancy rate and revenue per room) to check if it reflects real business growth.

-Find the comprehensive insights and recommendations section at the end of this page.
+Comprehensive insights and recommendations section can be found at the end of this page.

 #### Table of contents